thomaswxu/motion-planning/README.md

     - e.g. in Arch-based distros: `yay -S docker docker-compose`
     - Be sure to `enable` and `start` the Docker daemon
         - e.g. `systemctl enable docker.service && systemctl start docker.service`
+    - Note: depending on your install, either `docker compose` or `docker-compose` may work for the following commands.
 2. Build the Docker image:
     - `sudo docker build -f Dockerfile -t motion-planning:latest .`
 3. Start the container: